SMCS encourages the students to become sensitive to the needs of others in our parishes, local community, and the world.

 The opportunity to donate your unwanted treasures and earn money for Saint Mary Catholic School happens twice a year, on the first Thursday in October and on the first Thursday in May.
 A grand event that surpasses even the largest yard sale, SMCS Annual Rummage Sales offer a service to the community and a successful fundraiser for the school.
-SMCS profited $11,058.43 from the sales during the
+SMCS profited $13,477.28 from the sales during the 2015-2016 school year.

 Sponsored and planned by the SMCS Student Council, Tag Days are opportunities for students to make charitable donations and to come out-of-uniform to a variety of needy causes: Mary Center, REACH, and Cancer Research.